r-three/common-pile/CONTRIBUTING.md

 - [MIT License](https://opensource.org/license/mit/)
 - [BSD License](https://opensource.org/license/bsd-2-clause/)

-This list contains many of the common permissive licenses that cover most large data sources, but we intend to expand this list as we continue to collect data.
+This list contains some of the common permissive licenses that cover many large data sources, but we intend to expand this list as we continue to collect data.
 If you come across a source with a license that you believe should be on this list, feel free to comment in our [Allowable License Meta-Issue](https://github.com/r-three/licensed-pile/issues/34).

 ### Finding License Information

-License information can sometimes be difficult to find for certain text sources.
+License information can sometimes be difficult to find for certain text sources on the Internet.
 Below are a couple common patterns you can use to search for whether a source is permissively licensed or in the public domain:

 1. A website's Terms of Service

 > For example, Section 6 of the the [StackExchange Terms of Service](https://stackoverflow.com/legal/terms-of-service/public#licensing) state that their content is under a CC-BY-SA.

-2. A license statement at the bottom of a webpage
+2. A license statement sometimes located at the bottom of a webpage

 > For example, the [Pokemon Fandom Wiki](https://pokemon.fandom.com/wiki/Pokémon_Wiki) states near the bottom of their homepage *"Community content is available under CC-BY-SA unless otherwise noted"*